Starting your own business as a hairdresser or barber

 Providing services for clients in their homes

-Some hairdressers and barbers go to their clients for a haircut.
+Some hairdressers and barbers go to their clients for an appointment.
 This way, you can get started easily and quickly.
 Just make sure you have business liability .
 Do you accidentally cause damage at a customer's home?
-Then you won't have to pay for it yourself.
+Then you will not have to pay for it yourself.
 Also include your travel expenses in your rate.

 Renting or buying business premises